Learn about what blockchain technology is, how it is being used in different industries, and available opportunities for a career in this field.

 Many blockchain professions are relatively new, so finding people with direct experience in blockchain technology can be rare.
 For this reason, showing your knowledge of this area and technical skills related to the position can help you stand out from other applicants.
 You may consider building the following skills:

 Ready to take the next step toward a blockchain technology career?
 Take an introductory course on Coursera to start building your knowledge base and find the right fit for you.
-As opportunities in blockchain technology continue to grow, you can develop your skills in line with the industry.
+As opportunities in blockchain technology continue to grow, you can develop skills that align with the industry.

 Taking a course like Blockchain: Foundations and Use Cases by ConsenSys Academy can help you build your portfolio and expand your skill set.